enso-org/enso/doc/design/luna-philosophy.md

 ensure that it doesn't balloon beyond control.
 As a result, every new feature that we contemplate adding to the language should advance these core tenets, and thereby ensure that it matches with the overall vision for Luna.

+We stick to the above principles when we're _building_ the compiler as well, with code being liberally commented with need-to-know information, as well as for clean and clear design documents to accompany it.